Leafwing-Studios/fop-rules/docs/_WIP-HIDING.md

 # Hide

 FLUFF.
 When you hide, make an Agility (Stealth) skill check, and immediately loose all your remaining movement.
 Choose a number of valid hiding spots equal to your skill check result divided by 5, **rounded up.** Then, gain the [hidden]() status, although you do not immediately choose which hiding spot you are actually hiding in.
-In order for a hiding spot to be valid, it must be both **Reasonable** and **Obscured**:
+In order for a hiding spot to be valid, it must be both **reasonable** and **veiled**:

 - **Reasonable**
   - The spot is within range of your available movement when you take the Hide minor action
   - The spot is in a place that you could end your turn normally
   - The spot is large enough to contain all of your tiles
   - The spot would not trigger an obvious effect when moving into it (such as an *alarm* consumable, walking through a pool of acid, or triggering an attack of opportunity)
-- **Obscured**
+- **Veiled**
   1. At least one of the following is true:
      1. the area is in darkness
      2. the area is heavily shrouded